 - Recent Paddling Articles

 If you are going out on kayak you should plan to get wet.
 Even on the nicest of summer weather days you will get wet while kayaking.
 Water will drop off the paddle on to you.
 You will inevitably splash yourself or get splashed by one of your friends.
-Water will find it’s way into your kayak and under your seat so you’ll probably have a wet butt too.
+Water will find its way into your kayak and under your seat so you’ll probably have a wet butt too.
+In the winter the water and air are cold adding to the challenge.
 All your clothes should be items that are comfortable when wet and also quick drying.

 Now we’ll get to the specifics of what items you should wear and bring with you when you head out kayaking the first time.
-See the below video for a quick guide on what to wear kayaking in the summer.
+See the below video for a quick guide on what to wear kayaking.

-Bathing suits are great to wear kayaking.
-They are perfect for getting wet.
+Bathing suits are great to wear for warm weather kayaking They are perfect for getting wet.
 If it’s a nice warm day and the water temperature isn’t too cold that’s all you really need.
 Maybe a quick drying shirt and shorts to go with it.

 Technical Shirt, Quick Drying Shirt or Rashguard

 Rashguards are made of lycra/spandex and are quick drying, comfortable when wet and most are also protect you from UV.
 They make great shirts to wear while kayaking.
-They will protect you from the bright summer sun and stay dry and comfortable.
+This thin layer will protect you from the bright summer sun and stay dry and comfortable.
+They help you feel cool on hot weather days with warm water.
 Any other synthetic quick drying shirt will work great too.
 Cotton isn’t great because once it gets wet it doesn’t dry that quick.
 It loses all insulating value once it’s wet also.
 Cotton is a great material to wear if you want to feel soggy cold and wet.

 Board Shorts, Quick Drying shorts